jmillxyz/Win32-OpenSSH-wiki/About-Win32-OpenSSH-and-Design-Details.md

 + SE_ASSIGNPRIMARYTOKEN_NAME
 + SE_INCREASE_QUOTA_NAME

 ssh-agent will be reimplemented for Windows as a Windows service, running as LocalSystem with TCB privileges (equivalent to root on Linux).
-It will serve as an executive process serving the following "privileged" ssh operations:
+It will serve the role of the deamon's executive broker.
+Unlike in Unix, ssh-agent will listen on a known static IPC port, serving the following requests:
-Each of the following operations will require explicit user interaction to safeguard against phishing attacks.
-+ Create(or import) a host key - All host keys, to be used by ssh deamon for host authentication will need to be registered with ssh-agent.
++ Register a host key - All host keys, to be used by ssh deamon for host authentication can be securely registered with ssh-agent.
 The registration process will be similar to ssh-add usage in Unix.
-Host keys will be internally encrypted using DPAPI - protection level is equivalent to that of user accounts stored in Windows security database.
+Host keys will be internally encrypted using DPAPI using OS System account.
-+ Export a host key - A new tool (called ssh-get ?) will be implemented for the Windows version of OpenSSH to retrieve registered host keys.
-This operation is admin-only.
-+ Create (or import) a user key.
-All user keys, to be used by ssh for the purpose of key-based authentication will have to be registered with ssh-agent (just like host keys).
-User keys are DPAI double encrypted using machine context and user context.
++ Register a user key - User keys, can be securely one-time registered with ssh-agent for a single sign-on experience.
+These keys are DPAI encrypted using user's password and ACL'ed as SYSTEM only.
+This ensures that malware running under user's context can never steal key material.
-+ Export a user key - similar to exporting a host key, except that a user can only retrieve his/her keys - even an admin cannot retrieve other user's keys (since they are encrypted using user's context).
-+ Delete a host or a user key
++ Delete a host or a user key - Similar to ssh-add usage in Unix.
 + Create (query and delete) a public key mapping - maps a public key to a local user account.
 This is the Windows equivalent of authorized_keys in Unix.
 A restricted user can only create his/her mappings while an admin can manage any mapping.

 ssh-agent will also serve the following executive operations: